 What is Restless Leg Syndrome and Why It’s a Problem

-Restless leg syndrome (RLS) is a nervous system disorder that causes uncomfortable feelings in your legs (and other extremities) during the night.
-By “uncomfortable”, we mean that RLS usually causes enough discomfort to interfere with sleep (causing sleep deprivation) and so it is considered a sleep disorder as well.
+Restless leg syndrome (RLS) disorder (caused by nervous system) that causes uncomfortable feelings in your legs (and other extremities) during the night.
+RLS usually causes enough discomfort to interfere with sleep (causing sleep deprivation) and so it is considered a sleep disorder as well.

-Because of this, the primary problem associated with restless leg syndrome is sleep deprivation, as RLS causes you to wake up and move your leg to ease the discomfort.
+Because it causes you to wake up to relieve the discomfort, the primary risk associated with restless leg syndrome is sleep deprivation, as RLS causes you to wake up and move your leg to ease the discomfort.
 It’s kind of a vicious cycle, as the sleep deprivation may in turn also worsen your symptoms.